wyim-pgl/DCBLAST/README.md

 ```

 ## Citation
 Won Cheol Yim and John C. Cushman (2017) Divide and Conquer BLAST: using grid engines to accelerate BLAST and other sequence analysis tools.
-PeerJ submitted.
+PeerJ 10.7717/peerj.3486 https://peerj.com/articles/3486/